cfpb/hmda-frontend/src/documentation/markdown/2021/filing-faq.md

 ### What tools can I use to help prepare my file for submission?
 You can use the <a target="_blank" rel="noopener noreferrer" href="https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2021-hmda-fig.pdf">**Filing Instructions Guide (FIG)**</a> applicable to the year you are filing data for.
-Filing Instructions Guides for each year can be found on the home page of https://ffiec.cfpb.gov/, under the “Help For Filers” section.
+Filing Instructions Guides for each year can be found on the home page of https://ffiec.cfpb.gov/, **under the “Guides for HMDA Filers” section.**

 + LAR File Format: **Section 3.3 of the FIG** provides filers with the proper steps to format your LAR File.
 An example of a correctly formatted file can be found here: https://github.com/cfpb/hmda-platform/blob/master/data/2019/clean_test_files/bank_1/clean_file_100_rows_Bank1.txt.